databendlabs/weekly/content/2022-12-14-databend-weekly.md

 #### Refactoring Stage-Related Tests

-We should use streaming upload to put files directly in the stage instead of in s3.
+We're about to run stage-related tests again using the Streaming Load API to move files to a stage instead of an AWS command like this:

 ```bash
 aws --endpoint-url ${STORAGE_S3_ENDPOINT_URL} s3 cp s3://testbucket/admin/data/ontime_200.csv s3://testbucket/admin/stage/internal/s1/ontime_200.csv >/dev/null 2>&1
 ```

-This is wrong, and stage's path rule should not be leak.
+This is because Databend users do not need to take care of, or do not even know the stage paths that the AWS command requires.

 [Issue 8528: refactor stage related tests](https://github.com/datafuselabs/databend/issues/8528)